gravesa333/Police_Brutality_Project/README.md

 # Police_Brutality_Project
-Building a classifier model based on police killings dataset
+Building a classification model based on police killings dataset

+The ultimate goal for this project was to use demographics and shooting data to predict the race of victims of fatal police shootings in the US.
+A classification model was built to predict whether a victim was white or a person of color (black, latinx).

 ## Data